Maria de Naglowska

-Maria de Naglowska (15 August 1883 – 17 April 1936) was a Russian occultist, mystic, author, journalist, and poet who wrote and taught about sexual magical ritual practices while also being linked with the Parisian surrealist movement.
+Maria de Naglowska (15 August 1883 — 17 April 1936) was a Russian occultist, mystic, author, journalist, and poet who wrote and taught about sexual magical ritual practices while also being linked with the Parisian surrealist movement.
 She established and led an occult society known as the Confrerie de la Flèche d'Or (Brotherhood of the Golden Arrow) in Paris from 1932 to 1935.
 Naglowska's occult teaching centered on what she called the Third Term of the Trinity, in which the Holy Spirit of the classic Christian trinity is recognized as the divine feminine.
 Her practices aimed to bring about a reconciliation of the light and dark forces in nature through the union of the masculine and feminine, revealing the spiritually transformative power of sex.

 Biography

 Naglowska was born in 1883 in St. Petersburg, Russia, the daughter of a provincial governor of Kazan.
 She was orphaned at age 12 and educated in the exclusive private and aristocratic Institute Smolna.
 Following a rift with her aristocratic family caused by her falling in love with a Jewish commoner, Moise Hopenko, she moved with him first to Berlin and then to Geneva where they were married and subsequently had three children.
 Around 1910, Hopenko abandoned her to move to Palestine.
 Naglowska earned a living as a school teacher.
 She also worked as a journalist but her radical writings led to her imprisonment and eventual expulsion from Switzerland after which she moved to Rome around 1920.

 While in Rome she again worked as a journalist and became acquainted with Julius Evola.

 In 1929, she moved to Paris.
 In order to support herself, she conducted occult seminars drawing upward of 40 people to hear her ideas on sex magic.
 Attendance at these sessions included notable avant-garde writers and artists such as Evola, William Seabrook, Man Ray, and André Breton.
-These gatherings eventually led to the establishment of the Brotherhood of the Golden Arrow.
+These gatherings eventually led to the establishment of the Brotherhood of the Golden Arrow in 1932.

 Her events apparently were quite controversial.
 In 1935, Naglowska presented a speech at the Club de Faubourg in which she was billed as the "High Priestess of Love of the Temple of the Third Era" and speaking on the topic of "Magic and Sexualitly: What is Magic Coitus?
 What is the Symbolic Serpent."
 The club was tried and convicted for "outrage to public decency" but later successfully appealed the conviction.

-During her time in Paris, she also published a newspaper called La Flèche (The Arrow) to which she and other occultists, including Evola, contributed articles.
-The paper released twenty issues over the course of its three-year existence.